 In 2013, the Fund constructed a new building.
 The new facility is also occupied by the Association and the Insurance Trust.
-In June 2013, the Board passed a resolution approving the recoupment of construction costs through the Association and Insurance Trust prepaying eight years of rent to the Retirement and Relief Fund.
-The Association's and Insurance Trust's share of rent for the eight-year period totaled \$170,000 and \$85,000, respectively.
-These amounts were recorded as deferred rent in the accompanying financial statements and are being amortized over eight years.
-Deferred Rent as of June 30, 2021 and 2020 is \$-0- and \$29,742, respectively.
-Rental income for the years ended June 30, 2021 and 2020 was \$29,742 and \$34,123, respectively.
+In June 2013, the Board passed a resolution approving the recoupment of construction costs through the Association and Insurance Trust's share of rent.
+Rental income for the years ended June 30, 2022 and 2021 was \$32,400 and \$29,742, respectively.
 There is no formal lease between the related parties.
-Remaining deferred amounts were recognized during 2021.

 The Fund shares equipment and other office expenses with the Association and Insurance Trust.
 Most of the expenses, including the salaries of employees of all three funds, are paid out of the Association.
-The Fund reimbursed the Association \$498,000 and \$420,000 for shared expenses for the years ended June 30, 2021 and 2020, respectively.
+The Fund reimbursed the Association \$498,000 for shared expenses for each of the years ended June 30, 2022 and 2021.

-LOUISIANA CLERKS' OF COURT RETIREMENT AND RELIEF FUND NOTES TO FINANCIAL STATEMENTS JUNE 30, 2021 AND 2020
+LOUISIANA CLERKS' OF COURT RETIREMENT AND RELIEF FUND NOTES TO FINANCIAL STATEMENTS JUNE 30, 2022 AND 2021